 We will also give you some examples of what to wear and what not to wear, whether you are a man or a woman.

-What is a Business Casual Dress Code?
+What is a Business Casual Dress Code in 2024?

 The business casual dress code is a professional, yet slightly casual, dress code that is appropriate for the office environment.